samueldosramos/dotfiles/README.md

     - Mac App Store command line interface;
     - Mac App Store apps;

+- [zsh.sh](install/zsh.sh) - install Zsh, oh-my-zsh, some zsh plugins, font Hack Nerd Font, z and set Zsh as a default shell.
 - [macos.sh](install/macos.sh) - set custom macOS preferences.
 - [dock.sh](install/dock.sh) - set custom permanent apps in Dock. _Finder_ and _Recycle Bin_ are already permanent (unless you change this).
 - [vscode.sh](install/vscode.sh) - create a symbolic link in the custom VSCode [setting.json](vscode/setting.json) and install some plugins.
 - [npm.sh](install/npm.sh) - install npm packages.

-7. Create a directory called Projects in Home directory for projects and development.
+5. Create a directory called Projects in Home directory for projects and development.
-**Note**: After setting everything up and logging in to Dropbox, I usually delete the Projects folder in Mac and I create a symbolic link with the Projects folder I have in Dropbox:
+**Note:** After setting everything up and logging in to Dropbox, I usually delete the Projects folder in Mac and I create a symbolic link with the Projects folder I have in Dropbox:

 ```
 rm -rf ~/Projects/
 ln -s ~/Dropbox/Projects ~/Projects
 ```
+6. Remove the installation zip and folder

 ---

 ## Mackup

 After installing dotfiles and configuring macOS, it is interesting to use _Mackup_ for backup application settings in some cloud service. _Mackup_ supports
 Dropbox (default), Google Drive, iCloud, and other services that synchronize folders.
 Using _Mackup_, your settings will be synchronized in the cloud and you can restore and use them on other computers.